Quartz/bad-data-guide/README.md

 TKTK

+### Margin-of-error is unknown

+TKTK

 ### Sample is biased

-Like a [non-random sample](#non-random-sample), a bias sample results from a lack of care with how the sampling is executed.
+Like [a sample that is not random](#sample-is-not-random), a bias sample results from a lack of care with how the sampling is executed.
 Or, from willfully misrepresenting it.
 A sample might be biased because it was conducted on the internet and poorer people don't use the internet as frequently as the rich.
 Surveys must be carefully weighted to ensure they cover proportional segments of any population that could skew the results.
 It's almost impossible to do this perfectly so it it often done wrong.

 ### Data has been manually edited

-Manual editing is almost the same as [human data entry](#human-data-entry) except that it happens after the fact and often with good intentions.
+Manual editing is almost the same as [data that was entered by humans](#data-was-entered-by-humans) except that it happens after the fact and often with good intentions.
 In fact, data is often manually edited in an attempt to fix data that was originally entered by humans.
-Problem start to creep in when the person doing the editing doesn't have complete knowledge of the original data.
+Problems start to creep in when the person doing the editing doesn't have complete knowledge of the original data.
 I once saw someone spontaneously "correct" a name in a dataset from `Smit` to `Smith`.
 Was that person's name really `Smith`?
 I don't know, but I do know that data is now a problem.
 Without a record of that change, it's impossible to verify what it should be.

-Issues with manual editing are one reason why you always want to ensure your data has [well-documented provenance](#undocumented-provenance).
+Issues with manual editing are one reason why you always want to ensure your data has [well-documented provenance](#provenance-is-not-documented).
 A lack of provenance can be a good indication that someone may have monkeyed with it.
 Academics often get data from the government, monkey with it and then redistribute it to journalists.
 Without any record of their changes it's impossible to know if the changes they made were justified.
 Whenever feasible always try to get the *primary source* or at least the oldest version you can and then do your own analysis from that.

 ### Inflation skews the data

-TKTK
+Currency inflation means that over time money changes in value.
+There is no way to tell if numbers have been "inflation adjusted" just by looking at them.
+If you get data and you aren't sure if it's been adjusted check with your source.
+If it hasn't been you'll likely want to perform the adjustment.
+This [inflation adjuster](http://inflation-adjust.herokuapp.com/) is a good place to start.

 ### Natural/seasonal variation skews the data

-TKTK
+Many types of data fluctuate naturally due to some underlying forces.
+The best known example of this is employment fluctuating with the seasons.
+Economists have developed a variety of methods of compensating for this variation.
+The details of those methods aren't particularly important, but it is important that you know if the data you're using has been "seasonally adjusted".
+If it hasn't and you want to compare employment from month to month you will probably want to get adjusted data.
+(Adjusting it yourself is much harder than with inflation.)

 ### The timeframe has been manipulated